 Washing and Preparation of Rat and Mouse Tissues

-Start washing the rat and mouse tissue by immersing skull halves, TNCs, and TGs in SIF for 30 minutes [1] and replacing SIF every 5 minutes [2].
+For easy exchange of SIF, add a tulle lid to the plastic containers and Sstart washing the rat and mouse tissue by immersing skull halves, TNCs, and TGs in SIF for 30 minutes [1] and by replacing SIF every 5 minutes [2].

 Talent places skull halves, TNCs, and TGs in a plastic container with SIF.
+Talent adds a tull lid to the plastic containers.

 Talent replaces SIF.

-Following 30 minutes washing at room temperature, transfer rat TNC halves and rat TGs to separate microcentrifuge tube caps with 350 microliters of SIF [1].Place the rat skull halves on a 6-well culture plate and fill the skull with 400 microliters of SIF [2].
+Following 30 minutes washing at room temperature, transfer rat TNC halves and rat TGs to separate microcentrifuge tube caps with 350 microliters of SIF.Transfer the mouse brainstem with TNC to a microcentrifuge tube cap with 250 microliters of SIF.
+Finally, transfer the two mouse TGs to a microcentrifuge tube cap with 250 microliters of SIF [1].Place the rat skull halves on a 6-well culture plate and fill the skull with 400 microliters of SIF [2].
 Videographer: This step is important

 Talent transfers the rat TNC halves and TGs into microcentrifuge tube caps with SIF.
+Talent transfers the mouse brainstem with TNC to a microcentrifuge tube cap with SIF.
+Talent transfers mouse TGs to a microcentrifuge tube cap with SIF.

 Talent places the rat skull halves on a 6-well culture plate and adds SIF.